hmcts/labs-jackmaloney2/docs/adrs/0001-test-use-adrs-backstage.md

 ## Decision

-We decide to adopt a standard ADR template that includes the following sections: Context, Decision, Consequences, Alternatives Considered, Related Decisions, and Status.
+We decided to adopt a standard ADR template that includes the following sections: Context, Decision, Consequences, Alternatives Considered, Related Decisions, and Status.
 This template will be used by all teams in HMCTS when documenting architectural or significant technical choices.

 ## Consequences